 Historically, policymakers and the public lacked information on who crime victims are, what they need to recover from crime, and what opinions they hold about our criminal justice system.
 The Alliance for Safety and Justice released a first-of-its-kind national survey in 2016, bucking conventional wisdom regarding the views of crime victims on incarceration.
 Among other significant findings, the National Survey of Victims’ Views found that, by a 2 to 1 margin, victims would prefer the criminal justice system focus more on rehabilitation than punishment.
 Click here to view or download the report.

-Crime Survivors for Safety and Justice hosts an annual convening of crime survivors and community leaders from across the country each year during National Crime Victims’ Rights Week in April.
-The event — “Survivors Speak” — held each year since 2014, is the largest gathering of crime victims in the United States and is a place for crime survivors, particularly from communities most affected by crime to move from healing to action.
+Crime Survivors for Safety and Justice hosts an annual convening of survivors of crime, system leaders, and influencers from across the country during National Crime Victims’ Rights Week in April.
+The event — “Survivors Speak” — held each year since 2014, is the largest gathering of crime victims in the United States and is a place for crime survivors, particularly from communities most affected by violence and crime, to move from healing to action.

-Survivors join to share stories, honor loved ones and ourselves, and advocate for policies to help our communities heal.
+Survivors are coming together to share stories, honor loved ones and ourselves, and advocate for policies to help our communities heal.
 In 2018, we are hosting Survivors Speak events in California, Florida, and throughout the country.